Thursday, December 17, 2015

 Heidegger's Black Notebooks

 Freiburg's university still feels guilty for the behavior of one of its prominent professors in the Nazi era: Martin Heidegger.
-The discussion about Heidegger's past had calmed somewhat until the philosopher's Black Notebooks, die Schwarzen Hefte, written between 1931 and 1975, were published in 2014.
-Red Baron reported about the university's attempt to master the past by suppressing the Heidegger Chair and about the wave of protests that followed this short-sighted decision.
+The discussion about Heidegger's past had calmed somewhat until the philosopher's Black Notebooks, known as die Schwarzen Hefte, written between 1931 and 1945, were published in 2014.
+Red Baron reported on the university's attempt to master the past by suppressing the Heidegger Chair and the ensuing wave of protests that followed this short-sighted decision.

-Last week coming to terms with the past was seriously undertaken.
+Last week, coming to terms with the past was a serious undertaking.
 The university and FRIAS (Freiburg Institute of Advanced Studies) invited top-class national and foreign experts to a seminar about Heidegger and Nazi ideology.
-Two events were organized for the general public, a panel discussion and a final presentation at the end of the seminar.
+Two events were organized for the general public: a panel discussion and a final presentation at the end of the seminar.
 Red Baron went to both.

-The president of Freiburg's university, His Magnificence Hans-Jochen Schiewer, introduced the panel discussion stating that although Heidegger is regarded as the greatest philosopher of the 20th century, he was a Nazi.
+The president of Freiburg's university, His Magnificence Hans-Jochen Schiewer, introduced the panel discussion stating that although Heidegger is regarded as one of the greatest philosophers of the 20th century, he was a Nazi.
 Schiewer said that it is interesting to study the susceptibility of academics to ideologies in-depth and emphasized that coming to terms with the past means keeping the remembrance alive.

 The Audimax is fully packed ...

-According to Heidegger, Christianity, ethics, charity, humanism, socialism, Judaism*, capitalism, consumerism, all "isms," even National Socialism leads to nihilism.
+According to Heidegger, Christianity, ethics, charity, humanism, socialism, Judaism, capitalism, consumerism, and all "isms," including National Socialism, ultimately lead to nihilism.
 In criticizing rationality, Heidegger looks for alternatives.

 *Heidegger's anti-Semitism is motivated ideologically and not racially.

-Against National Socialism too?
-Historically already, in late 1934, Heidegger was through with the primitive excesses of this ideology.
+Against National Socialism, too?
+Historically, by late 1934, Heidegger had moved beyond the primitive excesses of this ideology.
 However, the idea of a Führer remained relevant, of a leader who leads from Alleinheit zur All-Einheit (a pun in German meaning from singleness to the unity of all).

 ... as was Hörsaal (Lecture hall) 1010 the following evening

-In his closing talk Heideggers Philosophie im Schatten der Schwarzen Hefte (Heidegger's philosophy in the shadow of his Black Notebooks), Professor Dieter Thoma, a scholar of Rainer Martin, said that when Heidegger writes Sein (Being), he actually means Sei!
+In his closing talk, "Heidegger's Philosophy in the Shadow of His Black Notebooks" (Heideggers Philosophie im Schatten der Schwarzen Hefte), Professor Dieter Thoma, a scholar of Rainer Martin, stated that when Heidegger writes "Sein" (Being), he actually means "Sei!"
 (Be!).

 Too late, Heidegger realized that the Nazis were not up to this higher order: In abusing the Being's trust, they failed.
-Therefore in his later Black Notebooks, Heidegger transported the history of the Being into the far future, perhaps in the year 2363.
+Therefore, in his later Black Notebooks, Heidegger projected the history of the Being into the far future, perhaps as far as the year 2363.
 In the meantime, we live through the age of profiteers, profiteers of the Being's bankruptcy, as there is Jewish thinking, capitalism, socialism, etc. (see above).

-Following Friedrich Nietzsche, Heidegger is against progress in science and technology too.
+Following Friedrich Nietzsche, Heidegger is also opposed to the idea of progress in science and technology.
 Is it only a play of words when he writes?
 Welche Beziehung hat die Naturwissenschaft zur Natur, wenn sie sich als deren Zerstörer herausstellt?
 (What is the relationship between natural science and nature when the former turns out to be the destroyer of the latter?)
 In opposing the dominance of modern technology, should we regard Heidegger as an intellectual precursor of today's ecology movement?

-It comes pretty naturally that Heidegger's ideas about time are not at all scientific.
+It comes as no surprise that Heidegger's ideas about time are not grounded in science.
 Human beings measure and count, whereas das Wesen west im Augenblick (the essence exists at the moment).
 A sentence in Goethe's Faust comes to my mind about the Augenblick: Verweile doch, du bist so schön (Stay with me, you are so beautiful).
 According to Heidegger, time is temporality bound to our existence.
-We experience every moment temporarily, not as the passing of time.
+We experience every moment as a temporary occurrence, not as the passage of time.

 At the end of Dieter Thoma's exposé, there was time for discussion, but the public was stunned or just tired?
 Nobody raised his/her hand.
 As the Badische Zeitung wrote, are we Mit Heidegger auf dem Holzweg (got hold of the wrong end of the stick).
 Are we even finished with Heidegger?

-Professor Marten addressing the members of the panel
+Professor Marten addresses the members of the panel

 The discussion will continue with many theses still to be written.

-All photos are copyrighted FRIAS.
+All photos are copyrighted by FRIAS.
 Try to locate Red Baron on each of them.

 Even in New York ... (©Andreas Höfert†)